YorkEarwaker/Coding-Practice/README.md

 # Coding-Practice
-Improve coding proficiency in a number of difference programming languages
+Sandpit.Improve coding proficiency in a number of difference programming languages.
+Test Github things.
+Integrate Github with other things.
+Learning coding stuff.